 Judy Witts Francini, is a member of the Italian Personal Chef Association, the International Association of Culinary Professionals, a member of Slow Food International, and a student of cooking for over 30 years.
 She’s married to a native Florentine, Andrea Francini, whose knowledge of Florence provides her with additional valuable insights.
 Her blog, Over the Tuscan Stove, features weekly articles for those who want to keep current on Tuscany.

 Monica Cesarato is a native Venetian who runs a B&B in Oriago di Mira, near Venice.
 She also conducts Venetian cooking classes and offers food tours of Venice.
 She’s a qualified language teacher, as well, with 20 years’ experience.
 Married to an Englishman and she lived for 10 years in England where she taught Italian.
 Monica suggests that you eat your way through Venice by sampling the various cicchetti (typical Venetian snacks) and local wines from The Veneto region, which will also give you some insight into Venice’s everyday life, and about the Venetian people and their culture.

 The Best Restaurants in Italy

 Of course, it’s presumptuous to talk about “the best restaurants in Italy,” because it’s always subjective, even when the opinions come from these known experts.
 Instead, let’s call these some favorite places of these well-established chefs and food writers.
 Their choices of favorite places are based on their personal assessments as well as the feedback they’ve received from others: the students in their classes, the clients taking their food tours, and the commenters on their blogs.
 So what are you waiting for?
-Click on the book cover to download the eBook now and keep this guide handy on your next visit to Italy.
+Download the eBook now and keep this guide handy on your next visit to Italy.
 (If you’re already in Italy, better still!)
 BUT—if you really want a taste of the real Italy, contact these talented foodies directly for the full immersion experience.
 Buon appetito!